lsminter/dnd-notes/bevron/session-19.md

 The other "Droop" was crying and missed his attack.

 Jon casts thunderwave around him while he is stood next to the buggabear.
 The buggabear does the thing and takes half damage.
-He uses a good boi moon point to gain some HP.
+Jon uses a good boi moon point to gain some HP.

 The buggabear attacks Jon.
 As he swings his big morning star down, Jon gleefully glides past it.